sofa-framework/doc/40_Programming_with_SOFA/60_API_overview/10_Components_in_SOFA.md

 Examples:

--   sofa::component::engine::BoxROI depends on a template paremeter, and derives from sofa::core::DataEngine which does not, so the templateName methods are overriden.
+-   sofa::component::engine::BoxROI depends on a template parameter, and derives from sofa::core::DataEngine which does not, so the templateName methods are overriden.
 -   sofa::component::mapping::IdentityMapping depends on template